-Around 500 tickets will be allocated for Centre Court, Court 1 and Court 2 each day (except the last four days of the tournament for Centre Court) so if you wanted Centre Court tickets you will need to be in the first 500 people in the queue, Court No 1 the next 500, and so on.
-Then once those tickets have all been handed out, there will be Grounds Passes.
+Up to 500 tickets will be allocated for Centre Court, Court 1 and Court 2 each day.
+This means that if you wanted Centre Court tickets you will need to be in the first 500 people in the queue, Court No 1 the next 500, and so on.
+Then once those tickets have all been handed out, there will be Grounds Passes which enables you to access all courts including No.3 Court, Court 12 and Court 18, as well as The Hill, where the action from Centre and No.1 Courts is screened.
 Everyone will be handed a dated and numbered queue card upon joining the queue to prevent queue jumping and tents will be set up in rows – you will be shown where to set up by a steward.
 Those in the front will be handed wristbands on the morning of play for the show courts.

 To give you a rough idea, in 2013 I arrived at the Queue at 2pm on Saturday for the second Monday and was 337th in line, camping for two nights and got Centre Court tickets.
 In 2011 I joined the Queue on Sunday at around 2pm, was 1450 in line, camped for one night and got Court 2 seats.

-Once all show court tickets were allocated you were only able to get Ground Passes, although you could watch matches on Courts 4-19 where seats were unreserved, and sit on Henman Hill/Murray Mound.
-For Ground Passes, joining the queue on the day was fine – but we advise you still get there early, from around 7am when campers usually dismantle their tents.
+Once all show court tickets were allocated you were only able to get Ground Passes.
+For those, joining the queue on the day was fine – but we advise you still get there early, from around 7am when campers usually dismantle their tents.

 Be prepared if you’re planning to camp overnight.
-Take a tent (maximum two person tent is the guideline), a sleeping bag and I highly suggest an airbed if staying for more than one night.
+Take a tent (a maximum two-person tent is a guideline), a sleeping bag and I highly suggest an airbed if staying for more than one night.
 I remember seeing people camp with just a sleeping bag, and they looked very cold and uncomfortable!
 The one thing I wish I had was a camping chair – sitting on the ground all day is not very comfortable!
-Stewards will wake everyone up at around 6am on the morning of play to dismantle tents and form a standing queue.
+Stewards will wake everyone up at around 6 am on the morning of play to dismantle tents and form a standing queue.
 I strongly suggest setting an alarm and getting up and packed before the rest of the campers to avoid long queues at the left luggage facilities (which open at 5.30am and close one hour after play ends).
 Try to get as much sleep as possible – I used to wonder why so many spectators fall asleep while watching matches, and now realise that many are tired campers!

 Large items can be deposited at the left luggage facilities for £5 an item (£4 will be donated to improving facilities of Wimbledon Park), with other items costing £1.
 The guideline on bag size is ‘cabin’ sized to ensure that the left luggage facilities can cater for as many people in the queue as possible.
 After this, there’ll be a few more hours of queuing (during which wristbands will be handed out) before reaching at the turnstiles to pay for tickets and entering the grounds.